 Drs.
-Andrew Kolodny, Anna Lembke and Jane Ballantyne are frequently quoted in the media.
+Andrew Kolodny, Anna Lembke and Jane Ballantyne are frequently quoted in the media as being champions for those suffering from opioid use disorder.
 They now acknowledge hiding critical conflicts of interest.

 Dr. Kolodny alone was paid $500,000 as an expert witness in Oklahoma’s opioid litigation against Johnson & Johnson.[1]